204: Catalina Caper

 This is the classic exclamation uttered by Homer Simpson on the animated TV series The Simpsons, which first aired in 1989.
 Twenty years before that, it was often said by the Skipper (Alan Hale, Jr.) on the 1960s sitcom Gilligan’s Island.
 Actor Dan Castellaneta, who supplies the voice of the character, has said he borrowed the phrase from a comedian named James Finlayson, who appeared in a number of Laurel & Hardy shorts.
 In 2001 the expression made it into the Oxford English Dictionary, thus becoming enshrined in the English language.

 Dibs.
 I call dibs.
+She's mine.
 Back off, you clowns.
-I’ll take you on.
+Come on, you.
+I’ll take you all on.

 Dibs is generally a childhood method of laying claim to a desired item or position by yelling out “Dibs!”
 In most English-speaking nations, this is referred to as “bags” and dates back to the mid-1800s.
 As for the origin of the word “dibs,” theories vary.
 Two leading thoughts: 1) an abbreviation of the Yiddish phrase “fin dibsy,” meaning “lay claim,” and 2) it derives from the word “divvy,” meaning “to divide.”

 Well, you’ll do nicely.
 Let’s go have little Marty Milners.

 Martin Milner (1931-2015) played Tod Stiles on the early ‘60s series Route 66.
 His biggest role came in 1968 when he began playing LAPD Officer Peter Malloy on the police drama Adam-12, a sister show to Dragnet.
 The show provided Americans with their first realistic glimpse of police procedures and jargon.
 It lasted until 1975.

 Meanwhile, on ESPN …

 See note on ESPN, above.